Kotlin/dokka/docs/src/doc/docs/developer_guide/workflow.md

 changed/added/removed some public API.

 If the change was intentional, run `./gradlew apiDump` - it will re-generate `.api` files with signatures, and you should be able to `build` Dokka with no errors.
-Maintainers will review API changes, so please make sure it's intentional and rational.
+These updated files need to be committed as well.
+Maintainers will review API changes thoroughly, so please make sure it's intentional and rational.

 ## Using/testing locally built Dokka